SD › Best Time to Visit Orlando

 - Clermont Waterfront Festival – About 30 minutes outside of Orlando, this festival hosted at Waterfront Park on Lake Minneola includes a canoe race, 5K running race, dragon boat races, and more than 60 craft vendors along with plenty of food and drink.

-- Orlando International Fringe Theatre Festival – During the second half of May, May 14 through May 27 in 2019, the oldest, non-juried arts festival in the U.S. takes place featuring art, music, and theater with hundreds of shows and free experiences, including live music, the Visual Fringe, Kids Fringe shows, food vendors, and a beer tent at Loch Haven Park in Orlando.
+- Orlando International Fringe Theatre Festival – During the second half of May, the oldest, non-juried arts festival in the U.S. takes place featuring art, music, and theater with hundreds of shows and free experiences, including live music, the Visual Fringe, Kids Fringe shows, food vendors, and a beer tent at Loch Haven Park in Orlando.

-- MEGACON Orlando – The country’s largest comic, horror, anime, sci-fi and gaming event takes place over four days, May 16 through May 19, 2019.
+- MEGACON Orlando – The country’s largest comic, horror, anime, sci-fi and gaming event takes place over 4 days.
 It brings out the stars, and the opportunity to have your photo taken or get an autograph with celebrities.

-- Taste of Soul – This even hosted at Orlando Festival Park takes place on a Saturday in mid-May, May 11, 2019.
+- Taste of Soul – This even hosted at Orlando Festival Park takes place on a Saturday in mid-May.
 It focuses on African/American culture, with mouthwatering soul food, arts and crafts vendors, DJ music, and live soul music for dancing.

 Orlando in June

-- The Villages Balloon Festival – This 3-day event in early June and sometimes starting in late May, May 31 through June 2 in 2019, features a variety of entertainment and ballooning activities with 30 hot air balloons, tethered balloon rides, and a special Kids Zone with games, activities, miniature horses, and gourmet food trucks.
+- The Villages Balloon Festival – This 3-day event in early June and sometimes starting in late May features a variety of entertainment and ballooning activities with 30 hot air balloons, tethered balloon rides, and a special Kids Zone with games, activities, miniature horses, and gourmet food trucks.

-- Silver Spurs Rodeo – Over the first weekend in June, June 1 and 2 in 2019, this impressive rodeo offers a free pre-rodeo entertainment program that includes music, inflatable games, bounce houses, and face painting before the main event.
+- Silver Spurs Rodeo – Over the first weekend in June, this impressive rodeo offers a free pre-rodeo entertainment program that includes music, inflatable games, bounce houses, and face painting before the main event.

 Orlando in July